Inpatient & Outpatient Addiction Treatment Centers

 We help those suffering from substance abuse by providing the highest quality therapeutic services complimented by customized holistic interventions.
 At TruPath Recovery, helping our clients achieve lasting sobriety is our priority.
 Our detox centers and addiction treatment centers provide a complete continuum of care for individuals struggling with addiction.

-We operate many addiction treatment facilities across the country.
+We operate many drug and alcohol addiction treatment facilities across the country.
 We are sure to have a drug and alcohol rehab center near you.
-At our locations, you’ll find the care you need from experienced staff.
+At our locations, you’ll find the care you need from experienced staff waiting to help you begin your sobriety journey.

 The Detox Center Los Angeles

-TDC LA facility offers an in-house detox program and comprehensive care.
-Clients reside at the facility full-time in a highly structured environment with knowledgeable, experienced staff that can relate to each resident.
+TDC LA facility offers an in-house drug and alcohol detox program with comprehensive care.
+Patients reside at the facility full-time in a highly structured environment with knowledgeable, experienced staff that can relate to each resident.
 Individuals can expect personalized care and programming throughout each day of the week.
+We proudly provide the tools and skills needed to prepare our patients for long-term sobriety.

 Address: 1741 Hauser Blvd, Los Angeles, CA 90019